 In general, batteries will come with a capacity warranty, which guarantees that a certain percentage of the original battery energy capacity will remain after a set period of time (often 10 years.)
 In addition, some batteries have one of two other types of warranty: a throughput warranty (usually measured in megawatt-hours, or MWh) and a cycle warranty (measured in full charge/discharge cycles).
 Throughput warranties add a limit to how much energy you can cycle through your battery within the warranty period while remaining eligible for the guaranteed energy capacity warranty.
 Cycle warranties are another way to measure the time bounds on a warranty period – they specify the number of times you can charge and discharge your battery before the warrantied capacity is no longer applicable.

 Price is another important factor to consider when evaluating your home battery options.
 Similar to comparing prices for solar panels, there’s a difference between the cost of the equipment itself and the cost of a full system installation.
 Additionally, solar battery installation prices can depend heavily on your property – for example, your electrical panel setup and existing wiring might mean more or less work for an installation crew.
 As such, the actual “price” for installing a solar battery is different for everyone.
-We’ll compare the batteries below on their list price if it’s available.

 Comparing popular home battery options